-24. Defendants' cigarette enterprise has one primary purpose: unlawfully selling contraband cigarettes free of California taxes and other California tobacco regulations.
-To do so, Defendants have abused their positions of power within the Alturas Tribe and Azuma.
+21. Defendants' cigarette enterprise has one primary purpose: unlawfully selling contraband cigarettes free of California taxes and other California tobacco regulations.
+To do so, Defendants have abused their positions of power within the Alturas Tribe and the Alturas Tribeowned businesses, including Azuma.
 California has exhausted the federal regulatory mechanisms Congress enacted specifically for states to combat the kind of trafficking Defendants conduct, but Defendants' enterprise continues to exist and achieve its core purpose of evading State taxes and other cigarette laws, necessitating this lawsuit.

-DEFENDANT DARREN ROSE ESTABLISHES UNLAWFUL TOBACCO SHOPS I.
+T. DEFENDANT DARREN ROSE ESTABLISHES UNLAWFUL TOBACCO SHOPS